klatifi/security-tools/README.md

 kl-heartbleed
 ==========

 A tool for CVE-2014-0160.
-I name this kl-heartbleed, but you can give it any name you want.
+I named it kl-heartbleed, but you can give it any name you want.

 Tool usage:

 ```
-    kl-heartbleed example.com -p 443
+    kl-heartbleed server.com -p 443

 ```
 ## Install

+Copy the file to /usr/bin/ or /usr/sbin/ directory.

-You will need python2, open your terminal and run
+You will need python2 to run this script, open your terminal and run

 ```

 $ which python2

 ```
-use the output to replace python2 location at the very beginning of the script.
+Use the output to replace python2 location at the very beginning of the script.

 ```
 #!/usr/local/bin/python2